whole site search:

 The Environment for Our Installation

 In our current home, our master bedroom is on the top floor and has attic access.
 The room had no overhead lighting.
 In fact, nearly every room in our home has a wall switch wired to a nearby receptacle, a common cost-savings strategy builders use to avoid paying for light fixtures.
-Since we wanted that switch to control our fan and future overheads lights, we had to rewire the switch and run electric up the wall to a ceiling mount box.
-I’ll cover repurposing the switch and running electric up into the ceiling in a later article.
+Since we wanted that switch to control our fan and future overheads lights, we had to rewire the switch to control the overhead fan.
 This article focuses on the first step of installing a ceiling fan in a room that didn’t previously have a fan: installing a ceiling fan electric box strong enough to hold the fan.

 Selecting a Ceiling Fan Eletrical Box System